SylvieDoumet/SylvieDoumet/README.md

 - 🔭 I’m currently working on becoming a web developer in a bootcamp.
 - 🌱 I’m currently learning HTML, CSS and Java.
-- 👯 I’m looking to collaborate on design matters in web development.
+- 👯 I’m looking for to collaborate on design matters in web development.
 - 📫 How to reach me: slack / Sylvie Doumet

 ## My Teck Stack